 For more than two decades, Sunny’s main focus was tech journalism.
 During this period, she wrote for magazines including The Economist, Science, New Scientist, EE Times, Laser Focus World, and Wired.
 At the same time, she was busy launching and editing publications, starting with Holographics International Magazine in the late 80s.
 At SPIE (The International Society for Optics and Photonics) she founded several titles, including Optical Computing and Robotics and Machine Perception.
-Then, through Form & Content Media, she helped create projects including SPIE Newsroom, The Neuromorphic Engineer, SPE Plastics Research Online and The Briefing.
+Then, through Form & Content Media, she helped create projects including SPIE Newsroom, The Neuromorphic Engineer, and The Briefing.

 At UCL Engineering, she has been a key member of the team implementing the Integrated Engineering Programme: an ambitious project designed to change the way engineering is taught – and the kind of graduates UCL produces – by focusing on learning-by-doing activities and by giving students appropriate training to succeed in these exercises.
 She is a Senior Fellow of the Higher Education Academy.

 A big part of her work has been Engineering Inspiration (ENGins), based on The Briefing.
 ENGins (which started as The Briefing) helps connect early undergraduates with the real world of industry and research without expecting them to be able to read journal papers.

 Sunny has served on the Governance Committee of the National Association of Science Writers (US) and, twice, on the Executive Board of the Association of British Science Writers.
 In 2019 she was elected to serve as Secretary in the World Federation of Science Journalists, where she supervised many projects including WFSJ-Briefing, the Higher Education and Accreditation Working Group, and the Technology and Engineering Committee until she left to work on a new book in 2022.